k4mmi/digital.exe/README.md

 # digitál.exe
-This it the sceriest exe file on the internet!!!
+This is the sceriest exe file on the internet!!!

 ![Image](/assets/image_1.png)